30 Free Things to Do in Edinburgh By A Local

 There’s more than just the beach!
 Turn the corner to the Cramond Boat Club moorings at the mouth of the River Almond.

-This was one of my favourite weekend walking routes when I lived in Leith.
+This was one of my favourite weekend walking routes in Leith.

 Cramond Island Walkway Cramond Beach Edinburgh